django-compressor/django-appconf/README.rst

 .. code-block:: python

     ACME_SETTING_1 = "uno"

+Since django-appconf completes Django's global settings with its default values (like "one" above), the standard ``python manage.py diffsettings`` will show these defaults automatically.

 In case you want to use a different settings object instead of the default ``'django.conf.settings'``, set the ``holder`` attribute of the inner